 One important element that people need to remember is that when they start something new, they are a beginner again, and, understandably, they cannot be good at anything when they first start something; people should not be afraid of change, but instead should see it as a way of learning new things.

-Nick says that it is like having a ‘beginner’s mind’ (a concept from Buddhism), where life will throw things at people and they have to know how to navigate through changes; they should always approach new things from a beginner’s mind, and when they do it will help them grow as a person.
+This is similar to having a ‘beginner’s mind’ (a concept from Buddhism), where life will throw things at people and they have to know how to navigate through changes.
+Approaching new things from a beginner’s mind will help you grow as a person.

 K - be kind to yourself